masud-technope/STRICT-Replication-Package/README.md

 ```
 java -jar strict-runner.jar -task suggest+execute -repoName ecf -outputFile ./sample-output-Oct10.txt
 ```
-This command collects the queries from STRICT and their results, and then save in the output file.
+This command collects the queries from STRICT and their results, and then save them in the given output file.

 Please cite our work as